 How does a Counter-Guarantee work?

 The core of the Counter-Guarantee is the undertaking by the Federal Government (itself equivalent to a guarantee) towards the guarantor to reimburse to him the amount paid out on a bond call within 10 bank days and on first written demand.
 The percentage reimbursed can be up to 80%.
 The undertaking to pay is agreed in a guarantee contract made between the Federal Government and the exporter.
 If the contract bond for the benefit of the foreign buyer is not issued directly by the exporter’s principal bank, which provides the financing, but by a different credit institution, it is not the direct bond that will be covered by the Counter-Guarantee but the corresponding back-to-back guarantee issued by the exporter’s principal bank.
-In both cases the undertaking applies – unlike the insured events in contract bond cover – for any and every reason for calling the bond, and therefore also to fair calling.
+In both cases the undertaking applies – unlike the insured events in Contract Bond Cover – for any and every reason for calling the bond, and therefore also to fair calling.
 After reimbursement has been made, the Federal Government has recourse on the exporter.
 The right of recourse is normally asserted only six months after reimbursement of the guarantor and only when no claim has been recognized in favour of the exporter as valid up to that date in respect of the corresponding Contract Bond Guarantee.
 If such a valid claim has been accepted, the claim for recourse will be set off against the amount due for indemnification.

 Practical example of a Counter-Guarantee